Economy of Uttar Pradesh: Minerals and heavy industries

-Ghaziabad, Gautam Buddh Nagar, Kanpur, Faizabad, Sonbhadra, Mirzapur, and Balrampur are the most industrious areas in the state.
+Meerut, Ghaziabad, Gautam Buddh Nagar, Kanpur, Sonbhadra, Mirzapur, and Balrampur are the most industrious areas in the state.

 Mathura Refinery situated in Mathura is the only oil refinery in Uttar Pradesh, and is the 6th largest oil refinery in India.

 Handloom and handicrafts

-Handlooms and handicrafts are a very important source of income in UP.
+Handlooms and handicrafts are a very important source of income in Uttar Pradesh.
 There are thousands of power looms and handlooms in the state, most of which are situated in eastern UP.
 Many people depend on it for their livelihood.
-Main centres in eastern UP include Tanda, Varanasi, Azamgarh, Bhadohi, Mirzapur, Mau and Mau Aima (Prayagraj).
-In Western UP some of the important centres are Meerut, Etawah, Etah and Kasganj.
+Main centres in eastern Uttar Pradesh include Tanda, Varanasi, Azamgarh, Bhadohi, Mirzapur, Mau and Mau Aima (Prayagraj).
+In Western Uttar Pradesh some of the important centres are Meerut, Etawah, Etah and Kasganj.
 In Eastern UP, Tanda is a small town with a population of approximately 1,50,000 people with over 1,00,000 power looms.
 The main products include Lungis, Gamchas, Shawls, Rumaal, and garment clothes.

-One District One Product Scheme
+One District One Product scheme

-It is a State Government scheme to encourage local handicrafts and specialized product from each district by helping workers financially.
+One District One Product is a State Government scheme to encourage local handicrafts and specialized product from each district by helping workers financially.
 By providing them machineries and tools government helps small local workers.

 Services

-The service industry plays a large role in the economy of Uttar Pradesh.
-It contributed nearly 49% of the gross state domestic product in 2021–22.
-Uttar Pradesh is the 'IT-Hub' of North India, with a share of software exports next to that of Karnataka.
-But unlike South Indian states, IT enterprises are limited to particular areas only, such as Noida, Greater Noida and Ghaziabad, which lie in the National Capital Region (NCR), commercial capital Kanpur and in the state capital Lucknow.
+Uttar Pradesh is the 'IT-Hub' of northern India, with a share of software exports next to that of Karnataka.
+IT enterprises are limited to particular areas, such as Noida, Greater Noida and Ghaziabad, which lie in the National Capital Region (NCR), commercial capital Kanpur and in the state capital Lucknow.

+In recent years, Noida has emerged as a major center for software and mobile app development, attracting global companies such as Microsoft, Arm Holdings, HCL, Samsung, and Barclays.
+These firms play a vital role in boosting the city's economy through software development and by exporting services that generate foreign exchange.

 Noida is also famous for TV News broadcasters.
 Almost all News channels such as ABP News, Zee News and Mahua News are located in Film City.